renatobrf/kindle-teca/map/bigtech_work.md

 # Main points
 - communication: work with global teams
 - relative time: a lot of projects walking in paralel
+- high skills: your team members are specialists on their areas
+- solve problems: capabilities to work by yourself
+- continuous learning:

 # Architecture products
 - migrations